celineboudaie/Meta-Capstone/README.md

 ## Overview
 ### Description
-Starting with one category: skincare, makeup, haircare, or food.
-App used for individuals to find clean products and filter out ingredients that are potentially causing harm to their body.
-The application is meant for users to learn more about the issues with certain ingredients in their products and find replacements for their favorite produvts.
+My app is going to focus on skincare, and potentially branch out to different categories such as makeup, haircare, or food.
+The app is meant for individuals to find clean products and filter out ingredients that are potentially causing harm to their body.
+The application is meant for users to learn more about the issues with certain ingredients in their products and find replacements for their favorite products.
 One page of the app will be dedicated to providing scientific research about why a certain ingredient is harmful to the body.
-Users are able to filter out ingredients after learning about their harm and their feed for a certain product will be populated with the product with the most upvotes.
+Users are able to filter out ingredients after learning about their harm and their feed for a certain product type will be populated with the product with the most upvotes.
 Users can upvote, downvote, comment, and save products they are interested in purchasing or researching further.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:Lifestyle/Wellness**
 - **Mobile: iOS focused**
 - **Story: Users are able to learn about the ingredients in their product and find a cleaner alternative**
 - **Market: Users looking to live a cleaner life **
-- **Habit: Users are expected to be active abt 3x a week **
+- **Habit: Users are expected to be active abt 3x a week.
+Users can post, upvote, and downvote products after trying them.
+Look at trending products and for replacements.
+Also, they will use the app whenever they are interested in learning about new ingredients and why they are harmful to their body.**
 - **Scope: Skincare and possibly expand to makeup, haircare, and food**

 ## Product Spec